nervosnetwork/ckb/rpc/README.md

 ##### Returns

-This RPC returns `null` if the transaction is not committed in the[canonical chain](#canonical-chain) nor the transaction memory pool.
+This RPC returns `null` if the transaction is not committed in the [canonical chain](#canonical-chain) nor the transaction memory pool.

 If the transaction is in the chain, the block hash is also returned.